alfreddohnani/javascript-algorithms/README.md

 ### Prime Number

 A natural number greater than 1 that is not the product of two smaller natural numbers.
 Simply put, it is only divisible by 1 and itself.

+### Power of two

+Given a positive integer "n", determine if the number is a power of 2 or not.